commoncrawl/cc-index-annotations/README.md

 ```

-Additionally, for "s3", it is advisable to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) tools and ensure you are logged in via it before running the s3 examples.
+Additionally, for "s3", it is advisable to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) tools and ensure you can list our s3 datasets before attempting to run the examples

-Here are example command lines:
+## Examples

 Generate .csv file of `crawl`, `hcrank10` score, `webgraph_outdegree`, and `webgraph_indegree`, for hosts matching given hostname 'commoncrawl.org':
 ```